The Cost of Inflation: Introduction

 \subsection{Related Literature}

-\paragraph{State-dependent pricing within a production network \\} Much of what is said in this paper relates rather directly to the extensive literature that models price setting through generalized--hazard functions that encompass both state-dependent and time-dependent specifications\footnote{See, for instance, \citet{ChristianoEichenbaumEvans2005,GopinathItskhoki2010,CostainNakov2011,KlenowMalcolm2011,AlvarezLippiOskolkov2020}.}.
-No one has so far characterized a price hazard function within a production-network setting or clarified the macroeconomic significance of doing so.
-We analytically characterize state-dependent pricing in a network economy.
+Much of what is said in this paper relates rather directly to the extensive literature that models price setting through generalised-hazard functions that encompass both state-dependent and time-dependent specifications.\footnote{See, for instance, \citet{ChristianoEichenbaumEvans2005,GopinathItskhoki2010,CostainNakov2011,KlenowMalcolm2011,AlvarezLippiOskolkov2020}.} To the best of our knowledge, a price hazard function has not previously been characterised within a production-network setting, nor has the macroeconomic significance of doing so been clarified.
+We analytically characterise state-dependent pricing in a network economy.
 With state-dependent pricing, the hazard depends on the cumulative nominal demand since the last price reset; within a production network this cumulative demand is not identically distributed across firms, because new money enters through particular channels and then propagates along buyer--seller relations while decaying toward a neutral monetary mass.
-This heterogeneity is inherently topological: firms at different network positions experience systematically different cumulative nominal demand histories, so the same hazard specification induces heterogeneous adjustment behavior and, in aggregate, network-dependent inflation dynamics. \\
+The heterogeneity is inherently topological: firms at different network positions experience systematically different cumulative nominal demand histories, so the same hazard specification induces heterogeneous adjustment behaviour and, in aggregate, network-dependent inflation dynamics.